Understanding The Interest Rate Fallacy: The Risks Of Holding Fiat

-The belief that low rates lead people to borrow more and expand credit, or are stimulus, is wrong.
+The belief that low rates lead people to borrow more and expand credit is wrong.

 Originally published on Bitcoin Magazine, then on BTCM.co